spinnaker/spinnaker.github.io/community/releases/release-manager-runbook/index.md

         ${RAW_CHANGE_LOG}
         ```

-        1. Copy the changes for this release from the [raw build changelog](https://gist.github.com/spinnaker-release/4f8cd09490870ae9ebf78be3be1763ee#file-release-1-21-x-raw-changelog-md) to the new
-        1.nn.0.md file.
-You can change the anchor tag in the link for your release version.
+        a.
+Copy the changes for this release from the [raw build changelog](https://gist.github.com/spinnaker-release/4f8cd09490870ae9ebf78be3be1763ee#file-release-1-21-x-raw-changelog-md) to the new 1.nn.0.md file.
+Change the anchor tag in the link for your release version.

-        1. Add the notes from the [curated changelog](/community/releases/next-release-preview)
+        b.
+Add the notes from the [curated changelog](/community/releases/next-release-preview)
         to the top of the gist ([sample 1.nn.0 release notes](https://gist.github.com/spinnaker-release/cc4410d674679c5765246a40f28e3cad)).

     1. Reset the [curated changelog](/community/releases/next-release-preview)